Make a Difference in Oregon's Natural Resources!

 ODFW Mission: To protect and enhance Oregon's fish and wildlife and their habitats for use and enjoyment by present and future generations.

-• This position is with the Oregon Department of Fish and Wildlife located in La Grande.
+• This position is with the Western Oregon Fish Research & Monitoring Program with the Oregon Department of Fish and Wildlife located in Newport.

 • This recruitment will be used to establish a list of qualified people to fill the current vacancy and may be used to fill other vacancies as they occur.